October 1, 2025

 U Group Branding by For The People

-A very human-like and playful brand built for U Group which is data company giving people control over their data.
-I really like the use of overlaying elements throughout the developed materials.
+A playful and human-like brand built for U Group, a data company giving people control over their data.
+I love the use of overlaying elements throughout their materials.

 Plants Fish Birds Oh My